codecowboydotio/codecowboy/content/automation/pulumi-digital-ocean-k8s.md

 # Intro
 As many of you know, I've been using Pulumi for a while and I am a big fan.
-Today, I'm going to walk through creating resources in digital ocean.
+Today, I'm going to walk through creating Kubernetes in digital ocean.

 ## Why digital ocean?
 A lot of people will wonder **"why digital ocean"??** the answer is simple.
-It's cheap, fast, and has most of the services I need.

-As always, as this is my first digital ocean post, I will start with a simple virtual machine, or a droplet in digital ocean terminology.
-I will eventually walk through other services with digital ocean, but I think a virtual machine is a simple and good enough place to start.
+It's extremely well integrated, and this makes it very compelling to use.

+I'm going to walk through creating a simple kubernetes cluster (with three nodes), and then deploying a simple application and load balancer to the cluster.

 # Initial Setup